Charity shops in Woking

 Is it safe to send donated jewellery by post?

 Yes.
 Items travel by tracked Royal Mail Special Delivery Guaranteed.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our team ask GoldPaid before posting anything?